openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 # Mobility Data Specification: **Micromobility**

-"Micromobility" refers to single-occupancy modes of docked or dockless transportation such as e-scooters, e-bikes, and regular bikes.
+"**Micromobility**" refers to single-occupancy modes of docked or dockless transportation such as e-scooters, e-bikes, and regular bikes.

+See the [modes overview](/modes) for how the mode specific information below applies across MDS.

 ## Table of Contents